NotSoOld/OpenGPSS/manuals/Manual.md

 ## About name ambiguity

 OpenGPSS is a case-sensitive language.
 Names can consist of upper and lower register letters, digits (but these names cannot **start** with digit) and underscores.
+Exceptions are strings ("like this") and comments - they both can contain any ASCII symbols.
+Escape characters in strings are supported.

 In some cases identical names are allowed: